 Who To Take: someone with an adventurous palate or the person who is looking for a cool spot in east village alphabets

-The amuse in spoons, plus the freshest fava beans with bacon marmalade, crème fraîche, spicy greens
+Photo at the top of the post: The amuse arrived in spoons, left, and our first course offered up the freshest fava beans (I always order this when its on the menu, such a rare treat) came with bacon marmalade, crème fraîche, spicy greens

 Next course: Roasted Bone Marrow with Montauk yellow fin tuna tartar, chives, soy, balsamic, and a sake sherry shot (!).
 We were encouraged to pair the shot with eating, then run it through the bone to get every speck, to which Bev kindly obliged.